How the Specter of Communism Is Ruling Our World (Chapter Sixteen: The Communism Behind Environmentalism)

 CHAPTER SIXTEEN: THE COMMUNISM BEHIND ENVIRONMENTALISM

-Humanity interacts closely with the natural environment.
-Both traditional Chinese and Western culture emphasize the benign symbiotic relationship between man and nature.
+The Creator provides the conditions for human life and all things on earth.
+Traditional cultures emphasize the benign, symbiotic relationship between man and nature.
 As the ancient Chinese philosopher Dong Zhongshu wrote in Luxuriant Dew of the Spring and Autumn Annals, “Everything on earth was created for the benefit of man.”
-The meaning is that the purpose of the Creator was to offer conditions for humanity to live, and all things on earth may be used by man.
-At the same time, people must follow the principles of heaven and earth in their lives, and thus use everything in moderation and proactively maintain and safeguard the natural environment in which human beings are to live.
+At the same time, people must maintain respect for nature, following the principles of heaven and earth.

-This chapter will focus on how environmentalism as an ideology has come to be related to communism, and how the environmentalist movement was hijacked, manipulated, and co-opted into serving the goals of communism, as well as the impact this will bring if it remains unchecked.
+This chapter will focus on how environmentalism as an ideology has come to be wed to communism, and how the environmental movement was hijacked, manipulated, and co-opted into serving communism’s aims.

-In order to achieve this goal, communism must create or use an “enemy” that threatens all of mankind and intimidates the public around the world into handing over both individual liberty and state sovereignty.
-Creating a global panic about looming environmental and ecological disasters almost appears an inevitable route to achieving this goal.
+In order to achieve this, communism must create or use an “enemy” that threatens all of humankind and intimidates the public around the world into handing over both individual liberty and state sovereignty.
+Creating global panic about looming environmental and ecological disasters is a route toward achieving its goals.

 a.
 The Three Stages of Environmentalism